ingo/ingo.github.io/_recipes/fried_chicken_sandwich_with_slaw_and_spicy_mayo.md

 author: Son of a Gun, Los Angeles, CA
 category: Entrees
 description: If your idea of coleslaw is the pleated paper cup of shredded stuff alongside BLTs at the diner, it's time for a new rule.
-Slaw doesn't go with the sandwich, it goes on the sandwich.
-Slaws deliver on several fronts.
-They're crunchy, and sandwiches need crunch.
-Done right, slaws give a bright acidic kick to counter the fatty goodness of meats and mayo.
-And they provide a temperature contrast to warm sandwiches, like this fried-chicken masterpiece from Son of a Gun in Los Angeles.
-We can't think of a sandwich that doesn't deserve slaw, so pile it on.
 favorite: "\u2713"
 image: fried_chicken_sandwich_with_slaw_and_spicy_mayo.jpg
 original_title: Fried Chicken Sandwich with Slaw and Spicy Mayo